Wisconsin

 Program Investment Institution(s): NA

 State Income Tax Deduction: Yes.
-Wisconsin has adopted the provision of federal law that allows ABLE accounts to be established in any state, not just in the state of residence of the disabled individual.
-A Wisconsin subtraction from federal adjusted gross income is allowed for the amount deposited in the taxable year into an ABLE account by an account owner or any other person.
+Wisconsin has adopted the provision of federal law that permits ABLE accounts to be established in any state, not just in the state of residence of the disabled individual.
+Wisconsin residents with disabilities may establish an ABLE account in another state that has contracted with their provider to allow nonresidents to create ABLE accounts.

 FDIC Insured: No. NA